irinatu17/Art-of-Tea/README.md

 - I used [FontAwesome](https://fontawesome.com/) as the main icon library across the project (e.g. for social media links, forms, cart, search and user icons in navigation and others).
 - Apart from that, I used some icons, specific to the tea world and East topic that were found in a free icons library [Flaticon](https://www.flaticon.com/).
 #### Further styling decisions
-*will be added during development phase"
+*will be added during development phase*
 ### Wireframes
 [Balsamiq Wireframes](https://balsamiq.com/) tool was used to create all wireframes for the project.